Marseilles to keep social media policy despite commissioner’s suggestion to rescind it

 Marseilles Commissioner Mike Scheib (right) on Wednesday makes a point for his resolution to rescind the social media policy for employees and city officials.
 Scheib and Commissioner Jim Buckingham (also pictured) votes for the rescind, but lost the vote, 3-2.

-After a lengthy discussion in front of its nearly full chambers, the Marseilles City Council voted 3-2 against a resolution proposed by Commissioner Mike Scheib that the city rescind its social media policy affecting employees and city officials, which only went into effect in April of this year.
+After a lengthy discussion in front of its almost full chambers, the Marseilles City Council voted 3-2 against a resolution proposed by Commissioner Mike Scheib that the city rescind its social media policy affecting employees and city officials, which only went into effect in April.

 Scheib, who handed out printed copies of his remarks so that those in attendance could follow his statement, believes the policy affecting city employees and its government officials was put in place to control free speech on a variety of social media platforms, including Facebook.
 He also feels the policy is contrary to the transparency free speech provides.